-Your Garment was completely assembled at the factory with an outer shell, liner, a DRD (coats and coveralls), and other components.
-However you may wish to separate your shell, liner, and DRD for inspection, washing, decontamination, or repairs.
+Your Garment was completely assembled at the factory with an outer shell, liner, a DRD (coats), and other components.
+Separate your shell, liner, and DRD for inspection, washing, decontamination, or repairs.
 This section tells you how to put your Garment back together.